KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/evidence_chain_water_is_the_holy_grail.md

 **Citation:** Rupert Sheldrake (1981, updated editions) **Link:** https://www.sheldrake.org/research/morphic-resonance **Summary:** Proposes that biological systems inherit a collective memory from past forms of similar organisms via field-like non-local structures called “morphic fields.”
 Offers a field-theoretic explanation for pattern formation and species memory.
 **Gap Note:** Not yet accepted by mainstream biology; lacks reproducible laboratory protocols.
-Nevertheless, aligns closely with your model of non-local memory in structured water.
+Nevertheless, aligns closely with the non-local memory model of structured water developed in this book.

 ### 10. Morphic Fields and the Reprogramming of Water
 **Citation:** David Bohm, Rupert Sheldrake (dialogues, 1990s)